-Figure 2.3: 20-fold cross-validation analysis of the Ethnicity 2022 reference panel.
+Figure 2.3: 20-fold cross-validation analysis of the Ethnicity 2023 reference panel.
 Here we plot the results of an experiment in which 5% of samples are removed from the reference panel, and their ethnicity is estimated using the remaining (95%) panel samples.
 Each boxplot represents the distribution of estimated ethnicity for all samples from a given region (75%, 50%, and 25% percentiles of estimated ethnicity).
-For the majority of samples in each region, we predict on average 86.0% of the genetic ethnicity to be from the correct region.
-And for the most part, the other 14.0% comes from nearby regions.
+76% of our regions have an average accuracy of 76% or greater.
 However, there are exceptions.
-In particular, our average prediction accuracy for samples for Indigenous Cuba and Burusho are not quite as high.
+In particular, our average prediction accuracy for samples Burusho and Bengal are not quite as high.
 There are many factors affecting the accuracy of these numbers, most importantly the number of reference samples in the panel for each region and the genetic distinctness of each region.